 Conclusion

-Checking whether your GPU is working is important in ensuring that your computer performs optimally.
-There are various methods to check GPU, which may differ depending on the type of GPU you have and the operating system you are using.
-Some common methods include built-in software tools like Device Manager, Task Manager, GPU-Z, and third-party benchmarking tools like 3DMark and FurMark.
+GPU Is Working Properly — checking this is crucial to ensure your computer performs at its best.
+There are various methods to verify GPU functionality, which may differ depending on your GPU type and operating system.
+Common approaches include using built-in tools like Device Manager and Task Manager, along with utilities such as GPU-Z, or third-party benchmarking tools like 3DMark and FurMark.

 If you suspect that your GPU is not functioning correctly, it is important to troubleshoot the issue as soon as possible.
 May involve: